WannianXia/Cardsformer/README.md

-# Cardsformer: Grounding Language to Learn a Generalized Policy in Hearthstone
+# Cardsformer
-Cardsformer is a Hearthstone AI method capable of grounding natural language card descriptions to make decsisions.
+This repository is the official implementation of Cardsformer: Grouding Language to Learn a Generalized Policy in Hearthstone.
 ## Requirements